saulpierotti/markdown_notebook/bioinformatics_unibo/biophysics.md

 % Saul Pierotti
 % \today

+# Lecture I and II - General chemistry
+* Unit of measure for dipole: Debye (D)
+	* $D=10^{-18}staC*cm$
+* Water dipole moment: 1.85 D
+* Peptide bond dipole moment: 3.5 D
+* Non-bonding interactions: charge-charge>charge-dipole>diploe-dipole>charge-nonpolar>dipole-nonpolar>nonpolar-nonpolar
+* Hydrophobiic effect: the tendency of hydrophobic molecules to clump up together in a polar solvent in a way that minimizes the surface exposed to the solvent
+	* It is dominated by the entropic component
+* Chemical bond: interaction between atoms, moleculs, and ions that makes it possible for them to associate toghether.
+It is important beacause everithing exists because of chemical bonds.
+Its potential energy is lower than that of the single elements.
+* Intramolecular bonds: metallic, covalent, ionic
+* Membrane stability: interaction of polar groups with water, London forces among lipid tails, hydrophobic effect of the lipid tails
+* Covalent bond: -40/-110 kcal/mol, 2 $\AA$
+* Ionic bond: -5/-10 kcal/mol
+* Hydrogen bond: -5/-3 kcal/mol
+* Hydrophobic: -1 kcal/mol
+* Van der Waals: -0.5 kcal/mol
+* Chemical reaction: a process in which one or more reactants are converted to products
+* Dissociation process: She means ionization.
+Henderson Hasselbalch equation
+* Molecule: charachterized by its electron density.
+* Atomic reactivity: number of electrons in the outermost shell
+* Model: equation that describes a phenomenon

+# Lecture III - DNA
+* Human proteins: >100000
+* DNA: deoxyribonucleic acid.
+She wants structure
+* Why DNA stores information (ilarious): the univocal base-paring system allows the replication of the information content
+* Genetic code: set of rules by which information stored in the genome is translated into proteins in living cells

+# Lecture IV and V - Thermodynamics
+* $\Delta G^0=-RT \ln K_{eq}$
+* $U=Q-W$
+* $H=U+pV$
+* $\Delta S=\Delta Q_{rev}/T$
+* Standard condition: 298 K, 1 atm, pH 7, all reactants 1 M
+* Variables: a term in an equation that is free to change independently, or in relation to another variable
+* Parameters: a term in an equation that defines the relationship between variables
+* Chemical potential: molar chemical energy of a substance $\mu=G/N$
+* Kinetics: adds time as a new variable
+* Enzyme kinetics: Michaelis-Menten ($V=\frac{V_{max}*[S]}{K_m+[S]}$) and Hill ($V=V_{max}\frac{([S]/[S]_{0.5})^h}{1+([S]/[S]_{0.5})^h}$)
+* Kinetic constant: proportionality factor that relates the concentraion of substrates and the reaction rate
+* $K_eq=\frac{k_{fw}}{k_{rv}}$

+# Lecture VI - Proteins
+* Protein: a biopolymer composed of aminoacid residues joined toghether by repetitive bonds
+* Proteomics: study of the whole protein content in a specific cell type.
+* Secondary structure: $\alpha-helix$, $\beta-sheet$, turns
+* Protein function: for enzymes it can be defined on the basis of the reaction that they catalyses.
+For non-enzymes GO-terms
+* Reactome: sum of biochemical reactions in a cell type
+* When do I know the structure of a protein: when I know its electron density
+* Biological process: series of biochemical reactions catalysed by enzymes.
+* Metabolic pathway: biological process that converts reactants in products.
+* Why -omics: they reflect an olistic view of biology.
+An interpretation of the cell as a netweork of interaction entities with emergent proprieties, that cannot be easily inferred from the single components
+* PDB: 157000 structures

 # 21/10/19
 * The course is made of elements, it is not a complete course
 * We want to understand biomolecules